Mercury (pronounced mur-kyuh-ree)

 even they operated as separate companies whereas GM maintained a divisional

-structure.
+structure and an originally strictly defined hierarchy.
 The debut in 1938 of the

 Mercury label, sitting on the pricing scale between Ford and Lincoln made sense

-in a way that twenty years on, Edsel never did and, until internal cannibalization
+in a way that, twenty years on, Edsel never did and, until internal cannibalization

 accrued over decades maintained Mercury’s viability and it wasn’t shuttered